Adzz/ttt-spike/README.md

-This is an unbeatable Naughts and Crosses game (or tic tac toe if you are that way inclined).
+This is a nearly unbeatable Naughts and Crosses game (or tic tac toe if you are that way inclined).

 To play, clone the repo, `cd` into it, run `bundle` then run `bundle exec ruby bin/curses.rb` in the root of the project directory.